Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 #### Configuring Reports
-The configuration of the report generation for `debud` build variant:
+The configuration of the report generation for `debug` build variant:

 ```kotlin
 kover {